The 36th gets packing

 Doubling Down

 With the advance stalled, American General John J. Pershing reorganized forces and sent new divisions to the front.
 The 111th were still near Varennes and trying to keep up.
-Rain was a constant, roads were turning into mud flats, and the increase of soldiers and supplies going up, wounded going down, kept the roads clogged.
+Rain was a constant; roads were turning into mud flats.
+Soldiers and supplies moving up toward the front, and wounded going away from it, kept the roads clogged.
 The engineers got in the habit of using rubble from ruined buildings in making roads, but more was needed.
-They found a quarry and soon were hauling rock for their highways.
+They found a quarry, and soon were hauling rock for their highways.
 They also cleared mines and improvised explosives buried in the roads by the Germans.

 Through October the men of the 111th steadily built and rebuilt roads for I Corps north from Varennes.
 They even built a narrow-gauge railroad from their quarry in Chatel-Chéhéry.
 Through that month the American front line straightened and forces were better deployed at the front.
 By this point the First Army has overrun three German defensive lines in the Argonne region.
 German resistance was organized and determined.
 Their aircraft make frequent bomb sorties over the 111th, which make them a little nervous since some of them are encamped across the road from an ammunition dump.